 Wisdom is knowing and applying information that helps a person live sensibly and make good decisions.
 A large part of creating sustainable health is the way a patient handles stressful situations in their life.
 We know from the research of Hans Selye that the human body has a response to ongoing stress, the effects of which can lead to a decreased immune system resulting in physical illness or mental or emotional imbalance.
 Life has ongoing stressors that cannot be avoided, such as ailing parents, financial swings, and decreasing energy levels that may come with age.
 There may also be unforeseen incidents such as car accidents, acts of crime, or catastrophic natural disasters.

 Fortunately, humans are very resilient.
 Not only can we help strengthen our systems with proper nutrition, exercise, and sleep, but meditation and body practices at home help keep our homeostatic balancing system internally resilient.
-Two aspects of wisdom that I have chosen to incorporate into my medical practice and offer to my patients are Osteopathic Manipulative Therapy and Mindfulness.
+Two aspects of wisdom that I have chosen to incorporate into my medical practice and offer to my patients are Osteopathic Manipulative Therapy and Energy Medicine.

 Osteopathic medicine is a unique form of American medical care that was pioneered in 1874 by Andrew Taylor Still, M.D., who was dissatisfied with the effectiveness of 19th-century medicine.
 He believed that many of the medications of his day were useless at best and potentially even harmful.
 Dr. Still was one of the first practitioners of his time to study the attributes of good health so that he could better understand the process of disease.
 He developed a philosophy of medicine based on ideas that date back to Hippocrates, the father of medicine.
 That philosophy focuses on the unity of all body parts.
 Dr. Still identified the musculoskeletal system as a key element of health.
 He recognized the body’s ability to heal itself and stressed preventive medicine, eating properly, and keeping fit.